Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 ![]({{ site.url }}/img/tutorial/crop_7.png)

-#### | 1.2 Running simulations and reading Quanty output files |
+#### 1.2 Running simulations and reading Quanty output files

-1.After setting all the parameters, we can simply click the **Run** button to carry out the calculation.
+**1.** After setting all the parameters, we can simply click the **Run** button to carry out the calculation.
 When the calculation is done, the generated spectrum is automatically plotted in the left panel.
 By clicking the buttons on the plotting panel, one can change the plotting style/scale/colors.

 ![]({{ site.url }}/img/tutorial/crop_8.png)